Information Security Operations Management Manual

 (40) Event logs can contribute to investigations following cyber security incidents, and should be retained for at least the life of a system.
 However, the retention requirement for these records under NSW State Archive’s General Retention and Disposal Authority: Administrative Records (GA28) recommends that audit data should be retained for the period of the base transaction record, e.g. seven (7) years for financial system log data.

-(41) System logs for systems that support the University's critical business processes must be retained for at least 30 days online and archived thereafter.
+(41) System logs for systems that support the

 (42) Data centre physical access logs must be retained for at least seven (7) years.